 You pay for the civic integration course and exam yourself.
 Look for the costs on Inburgeren.nl.
 Can't pay for the course and exam?
 You can borrow money from DUO.

 Are you a refugee and have a residence permit?
-Then the municipality will pay for your lessons.
+Then the municipality pays for your lessons.
 The municipality also pays for the first 2 attempts for each exam.

 Description

-If you are required to integrate, you will receive a letter from the Department of Education (DUO).
-You will also receive an invitation from municipality for a broad intake.
+Do you have to integrate?
+Then you will receive a letter from the Education Executive Agency (DUO).
+You will also receive an invitation from the municipality for a broad intake.
 The broad intake consists of:

 • a test to determine what you can already do